pocesar/actor-testing/README.md

 Automated and integration tests are a must have for any complex piece of software.
 For Apify actors, it's no different.
 Apify actors can be one (or many inputs) to one output, or it can have many items (through the dataset).

-## Upcoming

-Planned for 1.0: Apify SDK 0.22+ offers a brand new client that allows a lot of flexibility, the matchers will eventually be upgraded to use it, since they are the new normal onward

 ## License